Blindspotting: Soundtracks

+A third project, The Town EP, had a planned August 10 release date (along with the original release date of The Miles EP), and was described as being "more anthemic in trying to represent a little more sense of the timeless sense of the town."
+The project was never released, however.

+The track "Time & Distance" on The Miles EP was removed after release because of licensing issues.

 Release

-Blindspotting premiered at Sundance Film Festival on January 18, 2018, and was limited released in the United States on July 20, 2018, with a nationwide release date of July 27, 2018.
+Blindspotting premiered at Sundance Film Festival on January 18, 2018.
+A few days later, Lionsgate, under its Codeblack Films and Summit Entertainment banners, acquired worldwide distribution rights to the film, beating bidders including CBS Films, Neon, MoviePass and The Orchard, the latter of which nearly acquired the film before Lionsgate raised their bid.
+The film was given a limited theatrical release in the United States on July 20, 2018, followed by a wide release date on July 27, 2018.

 Reception

 Box office

 Blindspotting grossed $332,500 in its opening weekend from 14 locations, including in Los Angeles, New York City, San Francisco, and Oakland, for a $23,750 average per theater.
 It expanded to 513 theaters in its second weekend and made $1.3 million.